leepanter/MSproject_RBC/README.md

   * Denver, CO 80210

 ## Disclaimer:
-The information contained in this repository, including all documents, code, code-output and data are (and never were) intended for publishing for public record under the designation as original intellectual property of the named author.
+The information contained in this repository, including all documents, code, code-output and data are not (and never were) intended for publishing for public record under the designation as original intellectual property of the named author.

 ## Contents:

-### Folders
+### Important Directory Discriptions

 * Data:
   * all relevant data files used in the project